 From oatmeal with peanut butter and hemp seeds for an extra protein source to quinoa breakfast bowls and tofu scrambles, your breakfast options are limitless.

-Below, we look at some of the vegan breakfast options you could try.
+Here are some vegan breakfast options you can try.

 If you love quinoa or you are looking for new and fun ways to enjoy this cereal, then you might want to consider this thick, warm bowl of cereal bursting with quinoa, nuts and fruity goodness.

 For the longest time, quinoa was regarded as the best meal for dinner, but as it turns out, a serving of quinoa could be the best thing you have for breakfast.
 To enjoy your quinoa for breakfast, boil the cereals in soy milk until it becomes soft, hearty, and creamy.

-If you want to make the porridge tastier/ sweeter, you could sweeten it with brown sugar, vanilla, and some cinnamon.
-Thanks to these options, this porridge would be the perfect breakfast option for your entire family.
+If you want to make the porridge tastier/ sweeter, you can sweeten it with brown sugar, vanilla, and some cinnamon.

 With the quinoa, you’ll need strawberries (or any other berries you like), a fruit of your choice, and nuts.
 The nuts are optional, but they are an excellent option if you need an extra crunch or a protein source for a tasty vegan breakfast option.